Get Tech Tips

 Laws of Energy and Matter

-It’s always good to reaffirm some of the basics of energy, work and matter and these five rules are some of the most basic and important
+It's always good to reaffirm some of the basics of energy, work, and matter, as these five rules are some of the most basic and important.

 The First Law of Thermodynamics

 States that energy cannot be created or destroyed.
-It can only change form or be transferred from one object to another.
+It can only change forms or be transferred from one object to another.

 The Second Law of Thermodynamics

-Energy cannot be created or destroyed, but it can change from more-useful forms into less-useful forms.
-As it turns out, in every real-world energy transfer or transformation, some amount of energy is converted to a form that’s unusable (unavailable to do work).
+Energy cannot be created or destroyed, but it can change from more useful forms into less useful forms.
+As it turns out, in every real-world energy transfer or transformation, some amount of energy is converted to an unusable form (unavailable to do work).
 In most cases, this unusable energy takes the form of heat.